Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 ### SRTE 2.0 Board List

-Listing of files for additional characters in SRTE2.0.
+Listing of files for additional boards in SRTE2.0.

 | FileName | Character   |
 |----------|-------------|